 Class action lawsuits are one of the most powerful tools to empower employees against wage theft, discrimination, and unlawful wage and hours violations.
 Class action employment lawsuits allow the fair and efficient resolution of claims against an employer by numerous employees.
 A court will allow the separate legal claims to be aggregated into a single action against the employer that has violated federal or state laws.
-The employees harmed by the employer work together to obtain damages from the employer that they share between themselves.
+The New York City (NYC) employees harmed by the employer work together to obtain damages from the employer that they share between themselves.

 The dedicated NYC employment attorneys at Lipsky Lowe LLP protect employees’ right to work free from discrimination while receiving the wages and benefits they’ve earned.
 If your employer has discriminated against you or violated other employment laws, you may be eligible for a class-action lawsuit.
 Contact the NYC-based employment lawyers at Lipsky Lowe LLP to schedule your initial consultation to discuss your case with a skilled attorney.

 The Benefits of Hiring a Skilled Employment Attorney